zodibell/zodibell.github.io/_posts/2025-03-15-haba_na_haba.md

 image: "assets/images/haba_na_haba.png"
 ---

 One of my favorite Kiswahili proverbs is "Haba na haba hujaza kibaba."
 It means "Little by little fills the cup/pot."
-In other words, if you take things one day at a time, you will fulfill your goals.
+In other words, if you take things one day at a time, you will fulfill your goals. {% include zb_bloc.html %}

 I struggle with this.
 The spectre of perfectionism has haunted me all my life, sabotaging many of my goals.
 I have trouble pacing myself, as my brain often tells me that if I can't accomplish something amazing in a short amount of time, I can't do it at all.